prantlf/storybook-multilevel-sort/README.md

 }
 ```

-The order of types in he array will be the order of the page groups.
-If you specify just one type, `['docs']` or `['story']`, pages of this type will be grouped toghether at the beginning and all other pages will follow behind them, regardless of their type, sorted only by their names.
+The order of types in the array will be the order of the page groups.
+If you specify just one type, `['docs']` or `['story']`, pages of this type will be grouped together at the beginning and all other pages will follow behind them, regardless of their type, sorted only by their names.

-If you want to handle the `docs` pages like any other stories and sort all the pages only by their names, you can pass an empty array to `typeOrder` to disable the gouping by type:
+If you want to handle the `docs` pages like any other stories and sort all the pages only by their names, you can pass an empty array to `typeOrder` to disable the grouping by type:

 ```js
 {